ialbluwi/11102-f25/lessons/negative.md

 As you can see, this representation has two representations for zero: `000` (+0) and `100` (-0).
 This is not ideal!

 Another major issue with sign-magnitude representation is that arithmetic operations (like addition and subtraction) do not work as expected.
-Here is an exampple for adding `+3` and `-2` using 4-bit sign-magnitude representation:
+Here is an exampple for adding `+5` and `-2` using 4-bit sign-magnitude representation:

 ```
-  +3 in sign-magnitude:  0011
+  +5 in sign-magnitude:  0101
-  -2 in sign-magnitude:  1100 +
+  -2 in sign-magnitude:  1010 +
                          ----
-                         1111  (which is -3 in sign-magnitude)
+                         1111  (which is -7 in sign-magnitude)
 ```

-The expected result is `+1`, but we got `-3` instead!
-Hence, sign-magnitude representation is not commonly used in computers.
+The correct answer should be `+3`, but we got `-7` instead!
+You can try other examples and see that addition and subtraction do not work correctly in sign-magnitude representation.

 ## Two's Complement Representation